mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Between the author and the reader, the reader has better perspective on what it's like to read this code fresh.

 If they make a suggestion and you both have about equal evidence to support your claim (or the strength of your opinion is about equal), defer to them.
-They're telling you what makes sense to another person, so because they're not you, they have more authority on what readers will think.
+They're telling you what makes sense to another person.
+Because they're not you, they have more authority on what readers will think.

 ## Minimize lag between rounds of review